dhurlburtusa/shortcuts/mongodb/mongodb-cheat_sheet.md

 Use the `mongo` executable (included with installation) to start the interactive MongoDB shell program.

+NOTE: The shell is a fully functional JavaScript interpreter.
+So, you can do JavaScripty things at the prompt like assign output of commands to variables.

+NOTE: The shell behaves synchronously.
+That is, it blocks until the command completes.

 ### Inserting (MongoDB Shell)

 See https://docs.mongodb.com/manual/reference/method/db.collection.insert/ for details.